-The suppliers of tourism assets and services in the County are well known and quite diverse, ranging from four-star self-contained golf resorts to independent restaurants and family owned motels.
-Supporting the destination's appeal are 38 golf courses, which are consistently ranked in the top echelon of golf courses within the state and country.
+The suppliers of tourism assets and services in the County are well known and quite diverse, ranging from four-star self-contained golf resorts to independent restaurants and family-owned motels.
+Supporting the destination's appeal are 40 golf courses, which are consistently ranked in the top echelon of golf courses within the state and country.
 The Convention and Visitors Bureau (CVB) serves as the destination marketing & management organization for the County, responsible for promoting the area for meetings and conventions, sporting events, and leisure travelers.
-Visitors to this destination spent over \$750 million dollars in 2022 which generated \$53.6 million in state and local taxes as well as supporting more than 5,600 direct jobs, making the County the 10th largest tourism economy in North Carolina.
+Visitors to this destination spent over \$805 million dollars in 2023 which generated \$26.1 million in local taxes as well as supporting more than 6,000 direct jobs, making this industry the second highest employer in the County.

-The strong tourist economy, along with a community-wide effort including the CVB, helped the Pinehurst Resort and the County obtain the rights to host the 2009 and 2019 U.S. Amateur, the 2014 and 2022 U. S. Women's Open as well as the 1999, 2005, and 2014 U.S. Men's Open Championships.
-Pinehurst Resort will host the 2024 U.S Men's Open Championship, the fourth time the venerable club will host that championship (1999, 2005 and 2014).
+The strong tourist economy, along with a community-wide effort including the CVB, helped the Pinehurst Resort and the County obtain the rights to host the 2009 and 2019 U.S. Amateur, the 2014 and 2022 U. S. Women's Open as well as the 1999, 2005, 2014 and 2024 U.S. Men's Open Championships.
+The Pinehurst Resort hosted the 2024 U.S Men's Open Championship, the fourth time the venerable club hosted the men's championship (1999, 2005, 2014, and 2024).
+The 2024 Men's U.S. Open had an estimated impact of \$200 million and drew 250,000 people from around the world.
 Pine Needles Lodge & Golf Club hosted the 2022 U.S. Women's Open.
 The Country Club of North Carolina hosted the 2021 U.S. Junior Amateur.
-These championships have increased the County's exposure nationally and globally and has enhanced an already strong tourism economy.
+Moore County is also the host of the U.S. Kids World & Teen Championships and will celebrate its 20th year in 2024, staging events on more than 10 golf courses in the area.
+This event boasts a \$15.1 million economic impact for the destination.
 The tourism industry continues to seek new ways to further diversify its business by adding family-friendly amenities and building creative marketing promotions and strategies to attract golfers and non-golfers to the destination.
 Unique opportunities such as agri-tourism, a strong farm-to-fork dining scene and amateur sports tourism add to the diverse offerings attracting visitors.

-A favorable economic impact to the County was announced in September of 2020.
-The United States Golf Association ("USGA") announced that it would establish "Golf House Pinehurst", to include a new equipment-testing facility, innovation hub, museum/visitor center and office by the end of 2023.
+A favorable economic impact to the County was accomplished in 2024.
+The United States Golf Association ("USGA") opened the new World Golf Hall of Fame on its Pinehurst campus during the 2024 U.S. Open. which includes a new equipment-testing facility, innovation hub, museum/visitor center and office.
 The USGA also announced that Pinehurst Resort will host four additional U.S. Open Championships in 2029, 2035, 2041 and 2047.
-In September 2022, the USGA also revealed that the World Golf Hall of Fame will return to Pinehurst Resort and be part of the Golf House Pinehurst facility.
-That facility will open in the spring of 2024 just prior to the 2024 U.S. Open.
-Also launching in 2024 will be a new brewery in Carthage, the county seat.
-Southern Pines Brewing Company will transform the old Tyson & Jones Buggy Factory into a two-story brewery/restaurant.
-In Southern Pines, the BHAWK Distillery will open in January 2024.
-With 8,000 square feet of space, the facility is designed to be a true destination distillery.
+In Southern Pines, the BHAWK Distillery opened in early 2024, With 8,000 square feet of space, the facility is designed to be a true destination distillery.